 |Pavement Ant*||Cheese, bread, grease, meats, nuts, and other insects|

-* It’s important to note, the only health risk associated with these ants is they can contaminate your food by leaving their body waste behind.
+* It’s important to note, the only health risk associated with these ants is they can contaminate your food and water by leaving their body waste behind.

-One of the last things you want to see are cockroaches in the kitchen.
+One of the last things you want to see is brown cockroaches crawling around where you eat and cook.
 They are by far one of the most common kitchen bugs you will ever see.
 When it comes to kitchen pests more people are concerned about roaches than any other bug, insect, or rodent and rightly so because roaches are not okay to have around.

 I hate to see flies in the kitchen and dislike hearing the sound of them buzzing around my ears for hours on end.
 They can be very annoying, to say the least.
-Do you feel the same way about kitchen flies?
-So what is it exactly about the kitchen that flies are so attracted too?
+Do you feel the same way about the kitchen fly?
+So what is it exactly about the home that flies are so attracted too?